Lavender is one of the most low-maintenance plants you can grow, and one of the most beneficial, too. I’d grow an entire yard of it if I could!

-Lavender is so versatile.
+Lavender is also incredibly versatile.

 People use it in their cooking, too.
 You can even use it to infuse your coffee!
 It’s true – one my favorite coffee beverages is a Lavender Iced Latte I get from my local coffee house – it’s delicious and so smooth!